MooyGhul/GitlabAnalyzer/README.md

 2. Open IntelliJ IDEA Ultimate (free for students)

+3. In terminal `cd backend/src/main/resources`, then `ln -s ../../../../frontend/build/ ./public` to let Spring pick up on frontend files when you build them

 3. Go to the Application class, and click on the play button.

 4. Application is now running at `localhost:8080`